ibm-cloud-docs/discovery-data/tutorial-convo.md

 You will deploy your virtual assistant as a web chat integration.
 You can create the integration and then embed it on your own web page.

 There are other ways to deploy your assistant.
 We are using the web chat integration because it is quick and easy to set up.
-For more information about other deployment options, see .
+For more information about other deployment options, see [Deploying your assistant](/docs/assistant?topic=assistant-deploy-overview){: external}.

 1. From the Preview page, click **New integration** to create a web chat integration.
 1. Click **Create**.